 An interview on Edge discusses the last thirty years of progress (of lack of it) in information security, from the early beginnings, through the crypto wars and crime moving online, to the economics of security.

-My latest Computerphile video is on problems with the Internet of things.
-This explains the growing costs of software security maintenance as software gets into consumer durables such as cars.
+Another, on problems with the Internet of things, explains the growing costs of software security maintenance as software gets into consumer durables such as cars.
 How will we patch car software for thirty years, when we can't even patch phones for three?
-There's also an earlier talk on The Internet of Bad Things that I gave in Prague in 2015.
+There's also an earlier talk on The Internet of Bad Things that I gave in Prague in 2015, and later talks on software sustainability at AsiaCCS and ICISSP.

 In 2016 I won the top UK award in computing, the Lovelace medal; the videos are here.
 The British Computer Society, which awards the medal, also did biograhical interviews which are here and here.